OpusVL/odoo-sale-extras/README.md

 Adds to the Product form's Sale tab a tickbox 'Is customer specific', which if ticked will only allow the product to be added to sale orders for specific customers, listed in the 'Allowed customers' field.

+# sale\_product\_variant\_selection\_assistant

+Adds extra options to the Order Line form which is accessed from the Sale Order form.

+Fill in the Product Template option and you will be presented with a table of attributes that are applicable to that product.

+Fill in all of the attributes, and click out of the table, and the Product field will be filled in for you assuming you have selected a set of attribute values that uniquely identify a variant.

 # Copyright and License

 Copyright (C) 2016 OpusVL